OmerKonan/WindorwsBarcodeApp/README.md

 On the Form2 You can search your data between dates you choose

-You should chose dates and item type.Then push the 'BUL' button.
+You should choose dates and item type.Then push the 'BUL' button.

 The items that saved on the dates you choose will appear.